8base/old-documentation/docs/getting-started/quick-start.md

 ## 2. Setting up a Workspace
 Each workspace is treated as an individual project – like having different Git repositories for different code bases.
 This makes it easy to stay organized with projects and upgrade individual workspaces when your app or service starts to scale!

-Each workspace starts on a [30-day Free Trial](https://www.8base.com/pricing).
 Let's just use the default workspace for the rest of this quick-start.

 ![8base workspace](../images/qs-workspace.png)